FDSN/StationXML/docs/level-response.rst

       Response :raw-html:`&rarr;`:raw-latex:`$\rightarrow$` Stage :raw-html:`&rarr;`:raw-latex:`$\rightarrow$` Coefficients

+   .. admonition:: Warning, Future Change

+      <Coefficients>: The Numerator element is likely to be changed to require at least one numerator.

    .. container:: description

-      Response type for FIR coefficients.
-Laplace transforms or IIR filters can both be expressed using type as well but the PolesAndZerosType should be used instead.
+      Response type for filter giving coefficients.
+Laplace transforms or analog filters can both be expressed using this type as well but the PolesZeros should be used instead.
+Digital filters with no denominator should use FIR instead.